livewire/livewire/docs/forms.md

 <input type="text" wire:model.blur="title" wire:dirty.class="border-yellow">
 ```

-In the example above, when a user types into the input field, a yellow border will appear around the field.
+In the above example, when a user types into the input field, a yellow border will appear around the field.
 When the user tabs away, the network request is sent and the border will disappear; signaling to them that the input has been persisted and is no longer "dirty".

 If you want to toggle an entire element's visibility, you can do so by using `wire:dirty` in conjunction with `wire:target`. `wire:target` is used to specify which piece of data you want to watch for "dirtiness".
 In this case, the "title" field: